-'Thanks for Believing in Me'
+Danielle Torres, 2014 Scholarship Winner 'Thanks for Believing In Me'

 Danielle Torres came from an abusive family and has lived on her own since her senior year in high school, more than 10 years ago.
+Above is her graduation photo from PCC taken in May of 2015.
 She is now at UCLA on full scholarship.
-She sent us a Christmas card in which she wrote: "To the PCC Retirees--Thank you for believing in me and helping me to press on.
+She sent us a Christmas card with the enclosed photo on which she wrote: "To the PCC Retirees--Thank you for believing in me and helping me to press on.
 Forever grateful.
 Love, Danielle, Business Economics.